mylesstarr/js-basics-functions-lab/README.md

 1. The first describe statement, `describe('index.js', function()`, tells us the file being tested.
 Here, it's the `index.js` file.
-2. Our second describe statement, `describe('distanceFromHqInBlocks()',
-function()`, lets us know what the name of our function is.
+2. Our second descets us know what the name of our function is.
 In this case, our test is expecting to find a function called `distanceFromHqInBlocks()`.
 3. Our third statement, `it('returns a distance in blocks', function()`, describes what our function is doing.
 In this case, we're going to be calculating some